PyTables/PyTables/doc/source/usersguide/libref.rst

     This class represents descriptions of the structure of tables.

-    An instance of this class is automatically bound to Table (see :class:`Table`) objects when they are created.
-It provides a browseable representation of the structure of the table, made of non-nested (Col - see :class:`Col`) and nested (Description) columns.
-It also contains
-    information that will allow you to build NestedRecArray (see :class:`NestedRecArray`)
-    objects suited for the different columns in a table (be they nested or not).
+    An instance of this class is automatically bound to Table (see :ref:`TableClassDescr`) objects when they are created.
+It provides a browseable representation of the structure of the table, made of non-nested (Col - see :ref:`ColClassDescr`) and nested (Description) columns.
+It also contains information that will allow you to build NestedRecArray (see :class:`NestedRecArray`) objects suited for the different columns in a table (be they nested or not).

     Column definitions under a description can be accessed as attributes of it (*natural naming*).
 For